uwblueprint/plasta/backend/README.md

 ### Environment Variables

-    $ export FLASK_APP=app/app.py
-    $ export APP_SETTINGS=config.DevelopmentConfig
+    $ cp .env.sample .env

-Replace `DevelopmentConfig` with `ProductionConfig` or one of the other configurations in `config.py` according to your needs.
+For `APP_SETTINGS`, replace `DevelopmentConfig` with `ProductionConfig` or one of the other configurations in `config.py` according to your needs.

 #### Migrations